Rochester Knighthawks: History

 The original Knighthawks played in Rochester from 1995 until 2019.
 They began as members of the Major Indoor Lacrosse League from 1995 to 1997 then became members of the NLL beginning with the league's inaugural 1998 season.

 The Knighthawks reached the playoffs in each of their first 13 seasons, from 1995 to 2007.
 This is a league record going back to the league's original creation, the Eagle Pro Box Lacrosse League.
 The previous record was 11 straight years, held by the Philadelphia Wings.
 They were also the first NLL team to win three consecutive championships (2012–14).

 On September 13, 2018, owner Curt Styres announced that he would be accepting a new team in Halifax, Nova Scotia and would be relocating the Knighthawks' to the city for the winter 2019–2020 season.
 The Knighthawks intellectual property was sold to Terry and Kim Pegula (the latter of whom was raised in the Rochester suburbs) along with an expansion franchise to ensure Rochester's uninterrupted presence in the league.
 The original name was used, but the color scheme and logo changed.
 The team logo, colors, and other officials were announced on May 29, 2019 in an event at Blue Cross Arena.
 The new franchise does not count as a continuation of the previous franchise.
 All championships and records were transferred to Halifax.

 On June 27, 2019, the Knighthawks named Mike Hasen, who had coached the original Knighthawks since 2011, as head coach, Dan Carey as General Manager, and Pat O'Toole as assistant coach.

-On June 23, 2025, it was announced that Pegula would divest ownership of the Knighthawks franchise on June 30th.
+On June 23, 2025, it was announced that Pegula would divest ownership of the Knighthawks franchise on June 30.
 The league worked to find new owners who would keep the team in Rochester, and on August 5, the Seneca Nation of New York announced its acquisition of the team.

+On July 20, 2026, the Knighthawks announced that it had officially changed its team colors from army green, gold, and black to purple, teal, and white.
+These were the same colors used by the original franchise.
+The franchise says these colors define one of the “most successful eras in Rochester’s history,” and bringing back these colors creates a bridge between the team’s championship heritage and aspirations for the years ahead.